-- Ø distributions of our available cash are described under "Cash Distributions"; - Ø allocations of taxable income and other tax matters are described under "Material U.S. Federal Income Tax Consequences"; and - Ø a general description of our common units is contained under "Description of Our Common Units."
+- distributions of our available cash are described under "Cash Distributions"; - · allocations of taxable income and other tax matters are described under "Material U.S. Federal Income Tax Consequences"; and - a general description of our common units is contained under "Description of Our Common Units".

-The description of our partnership agreement contained herein does not purport to be complete and is qualified in its entirety by reference to the complete text of our Third Amended and Restated Agreement of Limited Partnership, a copy of which is filed as Exhibit 3.1 to our Current Report on Form 8-K filed with the SEC on January 28, 2010, as amended by Amendment No. 1 thereto, a copy of which is filed as Exhibit 3.1 to our Current Report on Form 8-K filed with the SEC on July 5, 2011, and Amendment No. 2 thereto, a copy of which is filed as Exhibit 3.1 to our Current Report on Form 8-K filed with the SEC on November 28, 2011, each of which is incorporated by reference into this prospectus.
+The description of our partnership agreement contained herein does not purport to be complete and is qualified in its entirety by reference to the complete text of our Third Amended and Restated Agreement of Limited Partnership, a copy of which is filed as Exhibit 3.1 to our Current Report on Form 8-K filed with the SEC on January 28, 2010, as amended by Amendment No. 1 thereto, a copy of which is filed as Exhibit 3.1 to our Current Report on Form 8-K filed with the SEC on July 5, 2011, Amendment No. 2 thereto, a copy of which is filed as Exhibit 3.1 to our Current Report on Form 8-K filed with the SEC on November 28, 2011, Amendment No. 3 thereto, a copy of which is filed as Exhibit 3.1 to our Current Report on Form 8-K filed with the SEC on June 17, 2014, and Amendment No. 4 thereto, a copy of which is filed as Exhibit 3.1 to our Current Report on Form 8-K filed with the SEC on August 4, 2014, each of which is incorporated by reference into this prospectus.
 We urge you to read our partnership agreement, as our partnership agreement, and not this description, governs our common units.